AllenInstitute/bmtk/docs/examples/simulator/bionet/README.md

 ### Simulating your network models

-To run simulations of your network with BioNet, you will need to provide a pre-built network in the format understood by BioNet.
-The network main be built using BMTK's builder tool.
-The good place to start is to follow an example for building a network of [14cells](https://github.com/AllenInstitute/bmtk/tree/develop/docs/examples/builder/bionet_14cells)
+To run simulations of your network with BioNet, you will first need to provide a pre-built network in the format understood by BioNet.
+We recommend using BMTK's builder tools to build simuations, but you may also use your own scripts or a third party tool.
+As a start we suggest to modify the existing network examples as a quick way of customizing network models.
+When you become familiar with model structure, we suggest to study the example for building a network of e.g. [14cells](https://github.com/AllenInstitute/bmtk/tree/develop/docs/examples/builder/bionet_14cells)

-Then, you will need to specify your configuration file the paths to the network files and component files as well as list simulation run parameters.
+When you have your custom model, you will need to specify in the your configuration file the paths to the network, components as well as simulation run parameters.

-Just as in the above examples, your run folder should include Python modules set_cell_params.py, set_syn_params.py set_weights.py specifying how models of cells, synapses and connection weights are created as well as a main python script.
-When running different simulations,  you will rarely need to modify the main Python script.
-Instead, you will commonly need to modify parameters in the configuration file to instruct BioNet which model to run and how to run it.
+Just as in the above examples, your run folder should include Python modules: set_cell_params.py, set_syn_params.py, set_weights.py specifying how models of cells, synapses and connection weights are created as well as a main python script.

+When running different simulations you will rarely need to modify the main Python script.
+Instead, you will commonly need to modify paths or parameters in the configuration file to instruct BioNet which model to run and how to run it.
 Thus we included a separate tutorial explaining the structure of the [configuration file](http://stash.corp.alleninstitute.org/projects/MIND/repos/bmtk/browse/docs/examples/simulator/bionet/README_config.md).